pubkey/rxdb/examples/angular/README.md

 # RxDB Angular example

 This is an example usage of RxDB with Angular.
 It implements a simple heroes-list which can be filled by the user.
+Also it uses **angular-universal** to enable server side rendering.

 # Try it out
 1. clone the whole [RxDB-repo](https://github.com/pubkey/rxdb)